asveepay/moki_ruby/README.md

 - `device.install_app(app)` takes in a `TenantManagedApp` object, and will install the given application on the device.
 Returns an `Action` object, for tracking in the future.
+- `device.uninstall_app(app)` takes in a `DeviceManagedApp` object, and will uninstall the given application on the device.
+Returns an `Action` object, for tracking in the future.
+Note that this must be done on a managed app.
 - `device.add_profile(profile)` takes in an `TenantIOSProfile` object, and will install the given profile on the device.
 Returns an `Action` object, for tracking in the future.